roddhjav/apparmor.d/docs/security/model.md

 !!! warning "Work in progress"

-    This security model is not yet properlly defined.
-Comments and feedbacks are welcome.
+    This security model is not yet properly defined.
+Comments and feedback are welcome.
 [Discuss it on Github](https://github.com/roddhjav/apparmor.d/discussions/1013)